 Not necessarily.
-However, you would need to update the IRS of a new tax status if you add a new LLC member to a single-member LLC (SMLLC).
-This effectively creates a multi-member LLC, in which case your default tax status would change from “disregarded entity” to “partnership.”
+However, you would need to update the IRS if you change tax status, however.
+For example, if you add a new LLC member to a single-member LLC (SMLLC), you would be creating a multi-member LLC.
+This would change your tax status from the default “disregarded entity” to “partnership.”
 If this is the case for your business, you’ll need to file Form 8832, Entity Classification Election.

 Do I have to update the LLC member information I provided when I applied for S-corp status?